 - Artists will be required to provide information to include a complete Artist Statement and a head shot or other shot to be shown to the public, and must be submitted with his/her agreement in electronic form.
 This information will be posted on an individually designed webpage.
 It is the Artist’s sole responsibility to identify the category and the bodies of Work being sold.

 - Quality, unframed reproductions of two-dimensional originals, signed and numbered by the Artist are the only acceptable form of sales in addition to the original works.
-Artist must define “reproduction" or “limited edition" through their Artist Statement, and each piece must be clearly and individually labeled as “reproduction," signed and numbered appropriately.
+Artists must define “reproduction” or “limited edition” through their Artist Statement, and each piece must be clearly and individually labeled as “reproduction,” signed and numbered appropriately.
 Reproductions and limited editions may be shown in a portfolio and may not occupy wall space in the artist’s booth.
 The original work must be available and on-sale in the Artist’s booth.

 - DFWII does not permit the sale of promotional items by Artists at the Event.
 Postcards, note cards, posters, or any other offset reproductions are not permitted.
 CDs of exhibited instruments performed by the Artist may be sold along with an instrument, but not alone.
-Any demonstration of instruments or playing of music must be confined to the interior of the Artist’s booth, and may not be amplified so as to be a distraction to any other Artist or patron.
+Any demonstration of instruments or playing of music must be confined to the interior of the Artist’s booth, and may not be amplified to be a distraction to any other Artist or patron.
 T-Shirts may not be sold.

 - Photographers and printmakers are encouraged to do their own printing.
 Printing must be processed by the Artist, or under his or her direct supervision.
 If Artists are found to not conform to this requirement, they will be removed from the show without recourse.
 They are required to disclose their creative and printing process.